The Kingswood! You’re not taking the Kingswood, I’ve just shampooed the dipstick! Ted Bullpit, Kingwood Country (TV series 1980-4)

 Furthermore, the communique refers to laws that don’t apply in many of the countries whose ministers were in attendance.
 This implies that these ministers were in anticipation that such laws would come into effect in their countries in the near future.
 Indeed, the word “lawful” reoccurs, in the anticipatory future sense, a total of 8 places in the official communique of the Ministerial Summit .

 Former Australian PM Malcolm Turnball used the term “lawful” in this same anticipatory sense in his press conference on encryption laws as far back as June 2017 as shown in the video below.
-This is the press conference in which he said that: “the laws of mathematics were admirable but that the rule of law would apply in Australia.”
+This is the press conference in which he said that: “[t]he laws of mathematics are very commendable, but the only law that applies in Australia is the law of Australia,”

 In retrospect, the tech industry should have been forewarned, much better prepared and taken the threats to the encryption standards, on which it depends, far more seriously.
 The writing was clearly on the wall over a year ago for those with the eyes to see it.

 Parliament of Australia, Telecommunications and Other Legislation Amendment (Assistance and Access) Bill 2018, available online, published: 6 December; accessed 12 December.